Qbus-Koen/QbusClientServer-Installer/README.md

 # Qbus Client-Server Installer
- Client Server application installer for openHAB to be used on a Linux machine (raspberryPi)
+ Client Server application installer to be used on a Linux machine (raspberryPi).

 ![Qbus Logo](https://github.com/QbusKoen/QbusClientServer-Installer/blob/main/images/Logo.JPG)

+## Why do you need this?
+Since the original development of Qbus, it was a closed system.
+This application makes the CTD controllers 'open' to communicate with other devices/applications.

 ## This repository contains
 * The installation script which